-Note: The swap file may not be needed in practical operation scenarios on devices with large capacity RAM (such as the Keenetic Peak KN-2710).
+TIP: Note: The swap file may not be needed in practical operation scenarios on devices with large-capacity RAM (such as the Keenetic Peak KN-2710).
 Enabling virtual swap zRAM for these devices does not make much sense.

 In fact, using a swap file on a RAM disk does not cause any significant increase in CPU utilization.
 Disabling the swap file on the RAM disk essentially makes sense if there is a physical high-speed (SSD) drive where the system hosts a classic swap file or SWAP partition or if problems are detected with zRAM enabled.